-6.6 Enumerator Issues
+10 6.6 Enumerator Issues [CCB]

-C should consider requiring IEC 60559 for floating-point arithmetic, rather than providing it as an

-Languages that do not already adhere to or only adhere to a subset of IEC 60559 [47] should consider adhering completely to the standard.
-Examples of standardization that should be considered:

-Languages should consider providing a means to generate diagnostics for code that attempts to test option, as is the case in ISO/IEC 9899:2011[4].

-Languages should consider standardizing their data type to ISO/IEC 10967-1:1994 and ISO/IEC 10967- equality of two floating point values.

-Java should consider fully adhering to IEC 60559 instead of a subset.

-[CCB]

-12 Enumerations are a finite list of named entities that contain a fixed mapping from a set of names to a set of
+Enumerations are a finite list of named entities that contain a fixed mapping from a set of names to a set of integral values (called the representation) and an order between the members of the set.
+In some languages there are no other operations available except order, equality, first, last, previous, and next; in others the full underlying representation operators are available, such as integer "+" and "-" and bit-wise operations.

-- 13 integral values (called the representation) and an order between the members of the set.
-In some languages 14 there are no other operations available except order, equality, first, last, previous, and next; in others the full - 15 underlying representation operators are available, such as integer "+" and "-" and bit-wise operations. - 16 Most languages that provide enumeration types also provide mechanisms to set non-default representations.
-If 17 these mechanisms do not enforce whole-type operations and check for conflicts then some members of the set - 18 may not be properly specified or may have the wrong mappings.
-If the value-setting mechanisms are positional 19 only, then there is a risk that improper counts or changes in relative order will result in an incorrect mapping. - 20 For arrays indexed by enumerations with non-default representations, there is a risk of structures with holes, and - 21 if those indexes can be manipulated numerically, there is a risk of out-of-bound accesses of these arrays. - 22 Most of these errors can be readily detected by static analysis tools with appropriate coding standards, - 23 - restrictions and annotations.
+16 Most languages that provide enumeration types also provide mechanisms to set non-default representations.
+If

+17 these mechanisms do not enforce whole-type operations and check for conflicts then some members of the set

+18 may not be properly specified or may have the wrong mappings.
+If the value-setting mechanisms are positional

+19 only, then there is a risk that improper counts or changes in relative order will result in an incorrect mapping.

+For arrays indexed by enumerations with non-default representations, there is a risk of structures with holes, and if those indexes can be manipulated numerically, there is a risk of out-of-bound accesses of these arrays.

+22 Most of these errors can be readily detected by static analysis tools with appropriate coding standards, restrictions and annotations.
 Similarly mismatches in enumeration value specification can be detected statically.

-24 Without such rules, errors in the use of enumeration types are computationally hard to detect statically as well as - 25 being difficult to detect by human review.
+24 Without such rules, errors in the use of enumeration types are computationally hard to detect statically as well as

+25 being difficult to detect by human review.

 - 27 JSF AV Rule: 145

-- 28 MISRA C 2004: 9.2 and 9.3 MISRA C++ 2008: 8-5-3
+- 28 MISRA C 2004: 9.2 and 9.3

+- 29 MISRA C++ 2008: 8-5-3

-- 29 30 CERT C guidelines: INT09-C
+- 30 CERT C guidelines: INT09-C

 - 31 Holzmann rule 6

 - 32 Ada Quality and Style Guide: 3.4.2

-- 6.6.3 Mechanism of failure 33

-As a program is developed and maintained the list of items in an enumeration often changes in three basic ways: 34 new elements are added to the list; order between the members of the set often changes; and representation (the map of values of the items) change.
+As a program is developed and maintained the list of items in an enumeration often changes in three basic ways:

+35 new elements are added to the list; order between the members of the set often changes; and representation

+36 (the map of values of the items) change.
 Expressions that depend on the full set or specific relationships between

-- 1 elements of the set can create value errors that could result in wrong results or in unbounded behaviours if used - 2 as array indices.

-- 3 Improperly mapped representations can result in some enumeration values being unreachable, or may create - 4 "holes" in the representation where values that cannot be defined are propagated. - 5 If arrays are indexed by enumerations containing non-default representations, some implementations may leave - 6 space for values that are unreachable using the enumeration, with a possibility of unnecessarily large memory - 7 allocations or a way to pass information undetected (hidden channel). - 8 When enumerators are set and initialized explicitly and the language permits incomplete initializers, then changes - 9 to the order of enumerators or the addition or deletion of enumerators can result in the wrong values being - assigned or default values being assigned improperly.
+- elements of the set can create value errors that could result in wrong results or in unbounded behaviours if used as array indices. - Improperly mapped representations can result in some enumeration values being unreachable, or may create "holes" in the representation where values that cannot be defined are propagated. - 5 If arrays are indexed by enumerations containing non-default representations, some implementations may leave - 6 space for values that are unreachable using the enumeration, with a possibility of unnecessarily large memory - 7 allocations or a way to pass information undetected (hidden channel). - 8 When enumerators are set and initialized explicitly and the language permits incomplete initializers, then changes - 9 to the order of enumerators or the addition or deletion of enumerators can result in the wrong values being - 10 assigned or default values being assigned improperly.
 Subsequent indexing can result in invalid accesses and - 11 possibly unbounded behaviours.